 Susceptibility to Illness

-over 10 inches and not over 15 inches at the shoulder - most are in t1the 13-15" range.
+The Miniature Poodle: over 10 inches and not over 15 inches at the shoulder - most are in the 13-15" range.

 Toy poodles was known to exist at least 500 years ago.
 During the 17th and 18th centuries the poodle became a favorite with the nobility.
 They wanted dogs smaller than the Miniature variety, and so the Toy Poodle was developed.
 Today the Toy Poodle is exclusively a companion and lap dog.

 The Poodle is an extremely intelligent and eager to please their owner making them easy to train.
 As a result, the Poodle has a history of performance, appearing in circus and street acts for hundreds of years.
 Poodles are unusually sensitive to vocal intonation, another reason they are so easy to train.
 They can tell a lot by the tone of your voice.

 This breed does need the companionship of people; in fact they prefer it over other poodles or other animals in general.
 They do get very lonely when left alone a lot or for really long periods of time.
 If your poodle will be left alone more than he is with you, then consider getting another poodle for him/her to grow up with and spend time with; besides you, this is the next best thing.

 High, they love to ride in cars and can be taken on planes in carry on bags.